python-bonobo/bonobo/README.rst

 * Changelog
 * Migration guide
 * Update documentation
-* Threaded does not terminate anymore
+* Threaded does not terminate anymore (fixed ?)
 * More tests

 Bugs:

-- KeyboardInterrupt does not work anymore.
+- KeyboardInterrupt does not work anymore. (fixed ?)
-- ThreadPool does not stop anymore.
+- ThreadPool does not stop anymore. (fiexd ?)

 Configuration
 .............